Certora/Documentation/docs/user-guide/multicontract/index.md

 [^resolutionWarnings]: Unresolved calls that are not explicitly handled are considered warnings; in this case there are three unresolved calls, which is why there is a red 3 on the call resolution tab.
+In general, it is good practice to explicitly resolve all calls.

 Here we see that the call from `Pool.deposit` to `balanceOf` is summarized by havocing only the return value (since `balanceOf` is a view method), while the